For customers using eu.app.clio.com, please refer to our EMEA Terms of Service.

 6. EU Data Protection

-The parties agree to comply with the provisions of the Data Processing Addendum set out in Exhibit B.
+The parties agree to comply with the provisions of the Data Processing Addendum set out in Exhibit B. The current Data Protection Addendum applies to Clio Manage, practice management software.
+These terms will be updated when Clio Grow is included in the DPA.

 7. Legal Compliance